openspeech-team/openspeech/README.md

 ## Installation

 This project recommends Python 3.7 or higher.
-I recommend creating a new virtual environment for this project (using virtual env or conda).
+We recommend creating a new virtual environment for this project (using virtual env or conda).

 ### Prerequisites